 Denys spent August 2013 in an immersion teacher’s training course at The Kundalini Research Institute in Espanola, New Mexico and is certified as a 220 hour, Level I Aquarian Age Kundalini Yoga Teacher.
 There she received her spiritual name, Devta Kaur, which means “one who has the consciousness of the divine, or angelic.”

-In 2015, Denys co-facilitated and co-founded the Ananda Bhakti Hatha Yoga Teacher Training program which takes place every year from March to November.
-Her intention for this program is inspired by a quote from Yogi Bhajan, “I want to make my teachers ten time greater than myself” and “I have come here not to get students, but to make teachers”.
-The Ananda Bhakti program is highly diversified, offering authentic philosophical and devotional components and a great deal of personalized attention.
+In 2015, Denys co-facilitated and co-founded the Ananda Bhakti Hatha Yoga Teacher Training program which ran until the end of 2018.
+She is currently planning to launch a new program in 2019 at Pop Life Universe in Collinwood, OH.
+Her intention for this program is inspired by a quote from Yogi Bhajan: “I want to make my teachers ten times greater than myself” and “I have come here not to get students, but to make teachers.”
+The new program will be highly diversified, offering authentic philosophical and devotional components and a great deal of personalized attention.

 Another project on the horizon is the launch of her new technique of practicing yoga in water, which she calls “WagaSM”.

 Her current passion is Kundalini Yoga and she is passionate about growing the community and bringing more awareness to the practice in Cleveland and beyond.
 She is using Kundalini Yogic meditation techniques to help people cope with and conquer addiction, depression and anxiety (including herself).
 Denys intends to continue training in these practices.
 Denys’ dream is to someday create a cooperative international teaching and healing center.